MIT-Scioly/MIT-Scioly.github.io/test-taking.md

 keywords: 'test-taking'
 ---

-*Last updated: December 15, 2020*
+*Last updated: January 12, 2021*

 This page will continue to be updated as we finalize more details.
 Be sure to check back later for more information regarding our 2021 events.

 Tests will be administered online through Scilympiad.
-All tests are open-internet and will mainly consist of “critical thinking” (less search-able) questions.
+All tests, **with the exception of Codebusters**, are open-internet and will mainly consist of “critical thinking” (less search-able) questions.

 ## Timing